Risheek10/bytekit_infotech/README.md

 * **Admin Guide:** Instructions for managing the application in `docs/admin_guide.md`
 * **Help Wiki:** User-facing help pages in the `help/` directory.

-## Contributing

-[Optional: Instructions for others to contribute to your project, e.g., bug reports, feature requests, pull requests.]

-[Optional: Information about the project's license, e.g., MIT, GPL.]

 ---